QuantEcon/book-networks-public/code_book/ch_intro.md

 ```

-### CCDF plots for the Pareto and Exponential distributions.
+### CCDF plots for the Pareto and Exponential distributions

 When the Pareto tail property holds, the CCDF is eventually log linear.
 Here we illustrates this using a Pareto distribution.
 For comparison an exponential distribution is also shown.
 First we define our domain and the Pareto and Exponential distributions.